dahisland/sportsee-app/README.md

 ### STEP 2 : RUN FRONTEND

-- Use the command `cd sportsee`.
+- Use the command `cd sportsee` to change your working directory to the frontend folder.
 - Use the command `npm start` to run the project on your browser.

 Local url by default is : `http://localhost:3006/`.

-You can customize local port by changing it on file sportsee/package.json (line 20):
+You can customize local port by changing it on file sportsee/package.json (line 20) : <br/>
 `"scripts": {"start": "set PORT=3006 && react-scripts start"}`.